CBP Offers Holiday Tips and Easter Egg Regulations

+Travelers should expect longer than normal crossing times at the area ports as the holiday approaches.
+Travelers should plan accordingly and build into extra time into their trip.
 Members of the traveling public can monitor Border Wait Times via this link or also obtain the BWT app on their smartphone via Apple App Store and Google Play so that they can observe the wait times and make an informed decision on which bridge to use.
 These wait times are updated hourly.
 Travelers can also observe current traffic conditions at the Paso Del Norte, Stanton and Ysleta bridges on the city of El Paso website.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
 CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.